eshaben/eshaben/README.md

 # Hi, I'm Erin 👋

-I'm a Documentation Engineer Lead with 5+ years combining software engineering with technical communication and content strategy.
+I'm a Documentation Engineer Lead with 5+ years experience, combining software engineering with technical communication and content strategy.
 I design and build documentation as a product, engineering the systems it runs on and leading the teams that maintain it, so developers (and increasingly, AI agents) can discover, understand, and apply technical knowledge.

 ## ✍️ What I Do